Installing, Building, and Running chirouter

 rtt min/avg/max/mdev = 0.014/0.019/0.023/0.004 ms

 The above command just instructs client1 to ping itself.
-Since your router isn’t involved in delivering the ICMP messages, this will run fine even if you haven’t implemented the router yet.
+Since your router isn’t involved in delivering the messages, this will run fine even if you haven’t implemented the router yet.
 On the other hand, the following command instructs client1 to ping 10.0.0.1 (one of the router’s interfaces).
-Since you have not yet implemented ICMP in your router, it will not reply to the pings:
+Since you have not yet implemented your router, it will not reply to the pings:

 mininet> client1 ping -c 4 10.0.0.1